sheisc/COMP9024/README.md

 Together, we have **Data Structures and Algorithms in C**.

-We don’t have the luxury of learning the C programming language through traditional methods (like those used in [COMP1511](https://cgi.cse.unsw.edu.au/~cs1511/24T2/)).
+But, we don’t have the luxury of learning the C programming language through traditional methods (like those used in [COMP1511](https://cgi.cse.unsw.edu.au/~cs1511/24T2/)).

 It means: